 - 2.1 The board should contain no fewer than 7 and no more than 15 members. - 2.2 The board should be composed of a majority of non-executive board members (including independent non-executive members) and include at least 2 executive members. - 2.3 The board should comprise independent non-executive members who are free of material conflict of interest with the company and do not have close ties with the management, controlling shareholders or the company.
 The independent members of the board should account for at least one third of the members of the board. - 2.4 During their tenure, independent non-executive members are not allowed to own more than 0.5% of the company's share capital or to have a relation of dependence with the company or persons related to the company.
 Independent members are appointed by the general meeting of shareholders.
-The board should determine whether individual candidates should be regarded as independent before they are proposed for election by the general meeting of shareholders. - 2.5 In determining the independence of board members, including those proposed for nomination, the board should consider that a relation of dependence exists when a board member: - is (as stipulated in Law 3016/2002) or has been an employee, senior executive or chairman of the board of the company or its subsidiaries within the last three years; - receives or has received during the 12 months prior to appointment any compensation from the company other than the board membership fees approved by the general meeting of shareholders; - has (as stipulated in Law 3016/2002) or has had within the past year a material business relationship with the company or its subsidiaries, particularly as a significant client, supplier or consultant of the company, or as a partner, shareholder, board member or senior executive of an entity that has such a relationship with the company or its subsidiaries; - has been the external auditor of the company or its subsidiaries or has been a partner or employee of a firm that provides external auditing services to the company or its subsidiaries within the last three years; - has (as stipulated in Law 3016/2002) a second degree kinship with or is the spouse of a non-independent board member, senior executive, adviser, or significant shareholder of the company or its subsidiaries; - controls directly or indirectly through related parties, more than 10% of the voting rights of the company or represents a significant shareholder of the company or its subsidiaries; - has served on the board for more than 12 years from the date of his/her first election. - 2.6 A corporate governance statement included in the annual report should provide information on the board's composition and include the names of the chairman, the vice-chairman, the chief executive, as well as the heads and members of all board committees.
-In addition, the Statement shall name the non-executive members the board considers to be independent.
+The board should determine whether individual candidates should be regarded as independent before they are proposed for election by the general meeting of shareholders. - 2.5 In determining the independence of board members, including those proposed for nomination, the board should consider that a relation of dependence exists when a board member: - is (as stipulated in Law 3016/2002) or has been an employee, senior executive or chairman of the board of the company or its subsidiaries within the last three years; - receives or has received during the 12 months prior to appointment any compensation from the company other than the board membership fees approved by the general meeting of shareholders; - has (as stipulated in Law 3016/2002) or has had within the past year a material business relationship with the company or its subsidiaries, particularly as a significant client, supplier or consultant of the company, or as a partner, shareholder, board member or senior executive of an entity that has such a relationship with the company or its subsidiaries; - has been the external auditor of the company or its subsidiaries or has been a partner or employee of a firm that provides external auditing services to the company or its subsidiaries within the last three years;

-&lt;sup>8 Smaller listed companies are exempted from this provision, as per Annex I.
+&lt;sup>9 Smaller listed companies are exempted from this provision, as per Annex I.